informatici/openhospital/oh-bundle/OH-README.md

 - **C**    start Open Hospital in CLIENT mode, usually when you have an external database server (Client / Server configuration)
 - **d**    start OH in DEBUG mode - useful to debug errors or bugs by logging more extended informations to log file
-- **D**    start OH in DEMO mode - loads demo data in order to test the software
+- **D**    start OH with Demo data - loads a demo database in order to test the software
 - **g**    generate OH configuration files (oh/rsc/\*.properties) and exit
 - **G**    setup GSM modem to enable sms interaction
 - **l**    set local language: en|fr|it|es|pt